rodrigo129/Trabajo_CV_2/README.md

 In order to run the code you need to have installed:
 -python
 -poetry
-And download the code in the repository
+And download the code in the repository.

 ## How to train a model new model
 ### to make a new checkpoint file